kubedb/docs/docs/guides/mariadb/concepts/opsrequest/index.md

 If you want to reconfigure your Running MariaDB cluster with new custom configuration, you have to specify `spec.configuration` section.
 This field consists of the following sub-fields:
 - `configSecret` points to a secret in the same namespace of a MariaDB resource, which contains the new custom configurations.
 If there are any configSecret set before in the database, this secret will replace it.
-- `inlineConfig` contains the new custom config as a string which will be merged with the previous configuration.
+- `applyConfig` contains the new custom config as a string which will be merged with the previous configuration.
 - `removeCustomConfig` reomoves all the custom configs of the MariaDB server.

 ### spec.tls